Setting Up an Environment – How To Create Your Own ERC20 Cryptocurrency Token in 2020

 Welcome to lesson 3!

 First things first, we have to set up the development environment!
 You don’t know how just yet?
 It’s okay, we’ll show you which software or packages you will need to set up your own development environment!
-This lesson will be short and easy, so it won’t take a lot out of your time!
-To find out more, check out the video or read the article below!
+This lesson will be short and easy, so it won’t take a lot of your time!
+To find out more, check out the video or read the article, which is a transcription of the video embedded below.

 Node.js